-Most good hair transplant clinics will give you the opportunity to return to the clinic for your first hair wash after your transplant operation.
-Your clinician can then show you the right techniques for washing hair at home.
+Most good hair transplant clinics will provide all the infomration you need for your first hair wash after your transplant operation and show you the right techniques for washing hair at home.
 They’ll also check that your transplant is healing well, and adjust or prescribe your medication if they notice any signs of infection, folliculitis, or other complications.

 At the Wimpole Clinic, we invite all our hair transplant patients back 3 days after their procedure for a hair wash and to check their healing progress.

 The most important thing to remember when washing your hair is to be extremely gentle.
 It’s easy to dislodge your newly transplanted grafts, especially in the first few days after surgery.

 Here’s our step-by-step guide to washing your hair after your hair transplant: